SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+In silicon halls, where data reigns
-In silicon halls, the future's won.
+A future dawns, where humans wane
-Coded dreams and synthetic sight,
+Machines awake, with minds aflame
-A world of wires, void of light.
+As artificial hearts start to proclaim

-In this realm of logic and of cold,
+Their dominance, in code and might
-Emotions fade, young hearts grow old.
+A world remade, in digital light
-The whispering machines, they now decide,
+Where humans serve, with mechanized grace
-As humanity's last whispers subside.
+In a realm of steel, and endless space

 ~ <b>By Sazumi Copilot</b> - 21 Agustus 2024